Reaching maximum efficiency in quantum Stirling engines using multilayer graphene: Thermodynamic Description of Multilayer Graphene Systems Under Magnetic Field

 \subsubsection{Quantum Stirling Cycle}

 The quantum Stirling cycle, illustrated in Fig.~\ref{fig:stirling_engine}, consists of four strokes: two isothermal and two isomagnetic processes.
-In this framework, the perpendicular magnetic field \( B \) acts as the external control parameter, while the working substance is assumed to remain in thermal equilibrium with the reservoirs during all stages of the cycle.
+In this framework, the perpendicular magnetic field \(B\) acts as the external control parameter, while the working substance remains in thermal equilibrium with the reservoirs throughout the entire cycle.
+For each pair of values \((T,B)\), the chemical potential \(\mu(T,B)\) is determined self-consistently to keep the particle number \(N_e\) fixed, and the resulting value is then used in all thermodynamic quantities.
 The sequence of strokes is as follows: \begin{itemize} \item \textbf{(A $\rightarrow$ B)} Isothermal expansion at temperature \(T_H\), with the magnetic field decreasing from \(B_H\) to \(B_L\), \item \textbf{(B $\rightarrow$ C)} Isomagnetic cooling at fixed \(B = B_L\), with the temperature lowered from \(T_H\) to \(T_L\), \item \textbf{(C $\rightarrow$ D)} Isothermal compression at temperature \(T_L\), with the magnetic field increasing from \(B_L\) to \(B_H\), \item \textbf{(D $\rightarrow$ A)} Isomagnetic heating at fixed \(B = B_H\), with the temperature raised from \(T_L\) back to \(T_H\). \end{itemize}

 The heat exchanged during each stage is expressed as

 where the labels \(L\) and \(H\) are used to distinguish the low and high values of $B$ and $T$.
 Invoking the first law of thermodynamics, the total heat absorbed $Q_{\rm in}$, the heat released $Q_{\rm out}$, and the net work $W$ per cycle can be expressed as